What Is Investment

 Unit Linked Insurance PlansULIPs are life insurance plans that allow you to invest in diversified funds as per your risk profile.
 You will get market-linked returns and tax-saving benefits on your investments.
 Life cover will be available regardless of the performance of the invested sum.As per your portfolioHigh

 GoldInvesting in physical gold could be expensive, risky, and fraught with storage issues.
 Thus, you can use an electronic form of gold investment.
-Gold ETFs and Gold Bonds are some of the popular ways of investing in gold and keeping up with its price.MediumLow
+Gold ETFs and Gold Bonds are some of the popular ways of investing in gold and keeping up with its price.MediumMedium

 Public Provident Fund (PPF)It is a scheme that offers a good rate of return and a sovereign guarantee.
-With PPF you can beat inflation, and build handsome wealth, that too completely tax-free.
+With PPF you can beat inflation, and build substantial wealth, that too completely tax-free.
 PPF also allows adequate liquidity.
 Thus, this investment helps you build a safety fund for your family.
 The account is extendable after 15 years of maturity.
 So, you can use it to save for your retirement and draw a tax-free pension after 60.LowLow

-Why is your Choice of Investment Asset Important?
+Why is Your Choice of Investment Asset Important?

 • Liquidity